 Oshkosh is a larger medium-sized city located in the state of Wisconsin.
 With a population of 66,555 people and 20 constituent neighborhoods, Oshkosh is the eighth largest community in Wisconsin.

-Oshkosh is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Oshkosh is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Oshkosh is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Oshkosh who work in office and administrative support (13.21%), sales jobs (11.76%), and food service (9.71%).

-The citizens of Oshkosh are slightly better educated than the national average of 21.84% for all cities and towns, with 24.44% of adults in Oshkosh having a bachelor's degree or advanced degree.
+The education level of Oshkosh citizens is a little higher than the average for US cities and towns: 24.44% of adults in Oshkosh have at least a bachelor's degree.

 The per capita income in Oshkosh in 2010 was $22,202, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
 This equates to an annual income of $88,808 for a family of four.
 However, Oshkosh contains both very wealthy and poor people as well.